falkr/ttm4115/pages/unit-agile.md

 caption: A development faces forces (in red), and should react with strategies (in blue).
 ---

-The forces and strategies were identified by Waterman, Noble and Allan in their article How much up Front?
-A Grounded Theory of Agile Architecture.
-The following are the more detailed descriptions of the forces: (Paraphrased from the original article.)
+The forces and strategies were identified by Waterman, Noble and Allan in their article _How much up Front?
+A Grounded Theory of Agile Architecture_.
+The following are the more detailed descriptions of the **forces** (paraphrased from the original article):

 * **F1 (REQUIREMENTS INSTABILITY)** refers to the effect that unstable requirements have on up-front planning.
 Being able to respond to changing requirements is one of the underlying values of the Agile Manifesto and is central to our conceptual definition of agility.
 * **F2 (TECHNICAL RISK)** describes the effect that exposure to potentially negative outcome has on a team’s up-front effort.
 Risk is caused by complex architecture.